menu icon

 Rice vermicelli, sliced vegetables, tofu slices, and basil leaves on a rice paper wrapper on a plate.

-Place the wrapper onto a large plate or plastic chopping board.
-Layer up all veggies and 2 slices of tofu, some noodles, and a few basil leaves on the lower ⅓ of the wrapper.
+Step 4: Place the wrapper onto a large plate.
+Layer with all veggies, 2 slices of tofu, some noodles, and a few basil leaves on the lower ⅓ of the wrapper.

 Save this recipe!